What is Wabi-Sabi style?

 Cos'è lo stile Wabi-Sabi ? | FT Feel The

-Discover with us Wabi-Sabi: the art of living in imperfect beauty
+Discover Wabi-Sabi with us: the art of living in imperfect beauty.

-Born in Japan , wabi-sabi is an aesthetic and philosophical concept that values the beauty of imperfect, simple and natural things.
-In an increasingly frenetic world obsessed with perfection, wabi-sabi invites us to slow down, and find beauty even in the incomplete.
-But what is the Wabi-Sabi style in furniture?
+Originating in Japan , wabi-sabi is an aesthetic and philosophical concept that values the beauty of imperfect, simple, and natural things.
+In an increasingly frenetic world obsessed with perfection, wabi-sabi invites us to slow down and find beauty even in the incomplete.
+But what is the Wabi-Sabi style in furnishing?

-This vision aligns perfectly with the concepts of wabi and sabi : the former celebrates beauty in simplicity and experience, while the latter values the beauty that emerges from aging and the patina of time.
+This vision aligns perfectly with the concepts of wabi and sabi : the former celebrates beauty in simplicity and lived-in beauty, while the latter values the beauty that emerges from aging and the patina of time.

 Characteristics of the Wabi-Sabi Style